-11.20 The BHM analysis indicates that the requirement for intermediate housing makes up around 18% of the net shortfall of housing in the Borough and there are shortages shown for all sizes of accommodation other than four-bedrooms (this is no surprise given the general lack of supply of intermediate housing in the Borough).
+11.20 The BHM analysis indicates that the requirement for intermediate housing makes up around 28% of the net shortfall of housing in the Borough and there are shortages shown for all sizes of accommodation (this is no surprise given the general lack of supply of intermediate housing in the Borough).
 The main shortfall is for two-bedroom homes.